Translating EPA Violation Codes to Internal Alerts

 return EPA_TAXONOMY

 Each parameter maps to an EPA code, a threshold, and a direction: most MCL violations fire when a value is above a maximum, but some parameters are minimum requirements.
 Free chlorine residual, for example, is a minimum — the SDWA treatment technique requires a detectable residual at the distribution system entry point, so an alert fires when the value is below the operational floor, not above it.
 The MRDL (code 52) applies to the total disinfectant residual in the distribution system and is evaluated as a running annual average against an upper limit.
-Confusing these directions produces either missed alerts or constant false positives.
+Confusing these directions produces either missed alerts or constant false positives, which is why the direction-aware MCL Exceedance Logic Implementation treats it as a first-class field rather than an assumption.

 A deterministic state machine suppresses duplicate alerts during transient sensor noise: a parameter must breach its threshold on consecutive evaluations before it escalates from WARNING to VIOLATION, and a per-rule cooldown window prevents re-firing while a violation persists.
-This idempotent design keeps alert volume aligned with EPA SDWA reporting guidelines.
+The severity attached to each fired code feeds directly into the Severity Scoring Models, so escalation stays consistent with the rest of the rule engine.

 import datetime